illixion/vscode-vibrancy-continued/README.md

 #### Disable Color Customizations (`vscode_vibrancy.disableColorCustomizations`)

 Prevent Vibrancy from modifying `workbench.colorCustomizations` which is used to make some elements like the terminal vibrant.
-Enable this if you want to manage color customizations yourself.
+Enable this if you want to manage color customizations yourself, or if you use a custom CSS theme that handles its own background colors and transparency.
 When enabled mid-session, any previously written vibrancy colors will be restored to their original values.

 *boolean, default is false*